 I have been referred to use sulphur 90% to control the insect called the flower pot snake or the blind snake.
 Please advise whether this product you sell will be the one I should use.

-FLOWER POT SNAKES
+BEST TREATMENT FOR FLOWER POT SNAKES

 First, the flower pot snake is actually a reptile and not an insect.
 Commonly known as a “blind snake”, they’re characterized by having a blunt head, short tale and smooth scales on their body.
 Most importantly, they’re definitely a member of the snake family!